rcdickerson/fritz/README.md

 Setup
 -----

 Code was written in Python 3, and library dependencies are listed in `requirements.txt`.
-Setting up with [virtualenv](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/) in Linux would look like:
+Setting up with [virtualenv](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/) in Linux might look like:

 ```bash
 python3 -m virtualenv env